rezaaditama/Lear/README.md

-# Lear
+# Learn HTML Basic and HTML5
-Learn basic HTML and HTML5
+practice creating a website using HTML 5